justinm329/Blockfi-Case-Study/README.md

 ### What have been the major trends and innovations of this domain over the last 5-10 years?

 * Blockfi is developing products that you would normally see at a bank such as a savings account or a loan and has incorporated them into the crypto world.
 This only adds value to the crypto domain.
 These products let people know that there are more options on how to use there crypto.
-With these types of innovations they have made in the past 4 to 5 years it huge and in the next 5 to 10 years who knows what other products will be available.
-It is also promosing to see big companies support the crypto space as well.Tesla is a major company that has invested in Bitcoin, JPMorgan is making there own coin which is tied to the dollar but the trend is that it is becoming and everyday currency.
+With these types of innovations they have made in the past 4 to 5 years its huge and in the next 5 to 10 years who knows what other products will be available.
+It is also promosing to see big companies support the crypto space as well.
+Tesla is a major company that has invested in Bitcoin, JPMorgan is making there own coin which is tied to the dollar but the trend is that it is becoming and everyday currency.
 With these compaines showing interest in crypto it should have a positive impact on the crypto world in the future.

 ### What are the major companies in this domain?